Skip to content

 kubectl get application my-app -n argocd -o yaml

-If you see errors like "Invalid webhook URL" in ArgoCD Notifications logs:
+If you see errors like "Invalid token" or "Invalid Slack token" in ArgoCD Notifications logs:

-1. Verify the webhook URL in Secrets Manager is correct
+1. Verify the OAuth token in Secrets Manager is correct and starts with xoxb-

 2. Ensure the secret path in argocd_notifications_secret_name annotation matches the stored secret